Five Budgeting Tips During Unemployment

 Try to prioritise your debt based on its importance to your overall well-being.
 For example, you need to continue paying home loans and car loans to keep your home and vehicle but you may be able to delay medical bills.

-If you plan on delaying any payments, make sure that you contact your creditor to find out if they offer late payment forgiveness during hardships.
+If you plan on delaying any payments, make sure that you contact your creditor to find out if they offer late payment forgiveness during hardships or help with unemployed loans.
 When negotiating lower payments or a new repayment plan, do not attempt to pay more than you can afford each month.
 You should be realistic.

 - Take Advantage of All Applicable Aid Programs